Top-Ranked Academic Programs

 Foreign Lawyers – Transfer to the JD Program

-WashULaw LLM graduates may apply to transfer to the JD program without submitting an LSAT score.
+WashULaw graduates from our residential LLM program may apply to transfer to the JD program without submitting an LSAT score.
 Successful applicants enter the JD program as second-year law students, and most of their LLM course credits transfer to the JD program, enabling you to graduate in as few as two additional years.

 2013 participants of the International Student Trial Advocacy Competition